 Visit Bohol Bee Farm

-We ended up staying at Bohol Bee Farm for a few nights – read my review on this amazing hotelhere.
-As possibly one of my favourite places I have ever stayed, I would also highly recommend it to day-trippers for excellent organic locally grown food and a really informative and interesting farm tour.
+We ended up staying at Bohol Bee Farm for a few nights – read my guide to this amazing hotel here.
+As possibly one of my favourite places I have ever stayed, I would also highly recommend it to day-trippers.
+It offers excellent organic, locally grown food and a really informative and interesting farm tour.
 It is one of those beautiful places that really has to been seen to be appreciated – words cannot do it justice!

 Experience Dumaluan Beach

 This beach, drawing more locals than tourists, is a bit of a gem on Bohol island.

 Whilst it does have a handful of high-end resorts (Bohol Beach Club is awesome), it is actually a lot quieter than Alona Beach.
 It is also cleaner, wider and the sea is incredible.
 Unfortunately, all our days there were a little bit cloudy but we would highly recommend enjoying drinks and burgers at Bohol Beach Club if the weather is inclement for you too!

 Sadly, this beautiful Spanish church (founded in 1596) was near destroyed in the earthquakes of October 2013.
 Declared a National Treasure along with three other Roman Catholic churches, Baclayon Church received less damage than the others, some of which were reduced to rubble.
 However, this church is definitely worth visiting and your entry fee goes towards its conservation.

 Visit the Bohol Forest